 There are plenty of clients who don’t mind paying a bit extra, you just need to dig to find those people.
 Look for clients who are ready to pay intermediate or expert prices, and you can usually find a client who is prepared to spend more money.
 You can also scroll down on a job description to see the client’s recent history so you can get a better idea of the rates they pay freelancers.

-So, if you find a job that you want, dig deeper.
+So, if you find an online job that you want, dig deeper.
 Understand how you can help them before you jump into your regular spiel.
-I have a few statements that I rotate through when creating Upwork proposals, but even then, I try to customize at least a few of the lines for that person.
+I have a few statements that I rotate through when writing a winning Upwork proposal, but even then, I try to customize at least a few of the lines for that person.
 Understanding the job description is essential so that you can customize proposals.

 Also, sometimes you will get potential clients who want to test that you have read the entire job description.
 They may have extra requirements or phrases tucked into the description to make sure that you have done your due diligence.
 It doesn’t hurt to be thorough!